datamade/searchable-map-template-csv/README.md

   - `/templates/popup.ejs` - template for when a dot on the map is clicked
   - `/templates/table-row.ejs` - template for each row in the list view
 3. Remove the custom filters and add your own.
-  -  `index.html`
+  -  `index.html` - custom HTML for filters starts around line 112
-  - `/js/searchable_map_lib.js` - custom filters start around line 267
+  - `/js/searchable_map_lib.js` - logic for custom filters starts around line 267

 ### Debugging - common issues/troubleshooting

 If your map isn't displaying any data, try the following:

+1. Set the `debug` option in SearchableMapLib.initialize to `true`.
 1. Use the [Firefox page inspector](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/UI_Tour) or  [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/).
 This will allow you to view and debug your javascript.
-1. Set the `debug` option in SearchableMapLib.initialize to `true`.
 1. Load your map in the browser and open the javascript console
    * Chrome DevTools on a Mac: Option+Command+J
    * Chrome DevTools on a PC: Control+Shift+J